zooniverse/markdownz/README.md

 See [CONTRIBUTING.md](https://github.com/zooniverse/markdownz/tree/master/CONTRIBUTING.md)

+## Publishing

+1. Add the new version to the changelog.
+2. `npm version major|minor|patch` to test, build, push and publish a new version tag.
+3. Publish a new tagged release on GitHub.

 ## License

 Copyright 2015 by The Zooniverse.
 Licensed under the Apache Public License v2.
 See [LICENSE](https://github.com/zooniverse/markdownz/tree/master/LICENSE) for details.